shantanuj/TC-LSTM-LeftRight-/README.md

 ### To Do:
 1) Incorporate python command line arguments to choose embeddings and data.
 2) Improve aspect classification in preprocessing.
+3) Generalize prepre and preprocessing dependency to support different text data sources
-3) Make code py2 to resolve NVidia workstation problem.
+4) Make code py2 compatible to resolve NVidia workstation problem.